 If the Schema markup isn’t showing, it’s possible that you may have slow-loading product pages.
 Slow-loading pages prevent the Structured Data Tool from reading the Schema markup.
 Slow-loading web pages can negatively affect you in a multitude of ways.

 Read the section The load speed of your product pages is too slow below to better understand potential consequences of slow-loading websites and product pages, and learn how you can fix this problem.

 Step 2: Prompt the Googlebot to Crawl and Index Your Product Pages

 At this point, the SEO TrustBox for product reviews is correctly implemented and the TrustBox is showcasing fresh review content created by your customers.
 Now it’s time to tell Google to crawl your product pages.

 To ensure Google has indexed your review content, you should prompt Google to crawl your product page(s) once they have been reviewed.
 If you sell thousands of products on your site, we recommend you start by prompting Google to crawl your most popular products first.
 Once your reviews have been indexed, Rich Snippets should begin to appear in Google search results shortly thereafter.

 To prompt Google to index your product pages, do the following:

 - Copy the URLs of latest product reviews from your Business Account.

 - Log in to your Google Search Console, navigate to Crawl > Fetch as Google as per the screenshot below.

-- Input your product URL, then click Fetch.
+- Input your product URL, then click Fetch and render.